gopro/gopro-lib-node.gl/doc/howto/installation.md

 - Prepare the MSVC environment with `scripts\msvc-env.ps1`
 - Build with `python3.exe .\ngl-env build`
 - Enter the virtual environment with `.\venv\Scripts\Activate.ps1`

+# Manual components installation

+This section is targeted at packagers willing to build packages for every individual components.

 ## Installation of `libnodegl` (the core library)